wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

 URI components (the parts between two `.`s, the head part up to the first `.`, the tail part after the last `.`) MUST NOT contain a `.`, `#` or whitespace characters and MUST NOT be empty (zero-length strings).

 > The restriction not to allow `.` in component strings is due to the fact that `.` is used to separate components, and WAMP associates semantics with resource hierarchies, such as in pattern-based subscriptions that are part of the Advanced Profile.
 The restriction not to allow empty (zero-length) strings as components is due to the fact that this may be used to denote wildcard components with pattern-based subscriptions and registrations in the Advanced Profile.
-The character `#` is not allowed since this is reserved for internal use by *Dealers* and *Brokers*.
+The character `#` is not allowed since this is reserved for internal use by Dealers and Brokers.

 As an example, the following regular expression could be used in Python to check URIs according to above rules: